 The certificate hostname (ssl_cert_hostname).
 This hostname validates the certificate at origin.
+It is always required.
 This value should match the certificate common name (CN) or an available subject alternate name (SAN).
 It displays as ssl_cert_hostname in VCL.
 This doesn't affect the SNI certification.
 You can set this value in Certificate hostname field of the TLS options page.